Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 The script will:
 1. Connect to the ChromaDB instance
 2. Find all JSON files in the specified directory
+3. Check existing by-laws in the collection to avoid duplicates
-3. Process each by-law document
+4. Process each by-law document, skipping those already in the database
-4. Create embeddings and store them in ChromaDB
+5. Create embeddings and store only new by-laws in ChromaDB
-5. Report the total number of by-laws processed
+6. Report the total number of by-laws processed and added

 Example output:
 ```
 Initializing embedding function...
 Connecting to ChromaDB at localhost:8000...
 Successfully connected to ChromaDB collection 'by-laws'!
+Found 2 existing bylaws in the collection
 Found 3 JSON files
 Processing parking_related_by-laws.json...
   Creating document for bylaw 2015-139-RE...
-  Creating document for bylaw 2015-04-RE...
+  Skipping bylaw 2015-04-RE - already exists in collection
-Adding 2 documents to ChromaDB...
+Adding 1 document to ChromaDB...
 Initialization complete.
-Added 2 bylaws to ChromaDB.
+Added 1 bylaw to ChromaDB.
 ```

 ## Expired By-laws Processing